 Disadvantages with electric stoves

-Of course along with the great ease of setting up and using electric stoves comes some disadvantages.
+Of course along with the great ease of setting up and using electric stoves come some disadvantages.

 They can be more expensive to use since you’re tapping into the electric grid, and thus contribute to your electricity bill every time you turn it on.
 This, of course, will depend on where you live and how electricity costs compare to that of natural gas.

-If there’s a power outage, you can still use a gas stove, whereas an electric stove will be rendered useless.
+If there’s a power outage, you can still technically use a gas stove (though the electric igniter won’t work), whereas an electric stove will be rendered useless.
 This might not be an issue for most—there’s always take-out, after all.
 But if you live in a regions where power outages are common, such as up north in cottage country, you might be better off with gas.

-Finally, busy families might appreciate that gas stoves heat up to your desired temperature much more quickly, while an electric stove heats up much slower.
+Busy families might appreciate that gas stoves generally heat up to your desired temperature much more quickly than an electric stove.
 If you’ve ever stood by an electric stove waiting impatiently for a pot of water to boil so you can get some pasta ready for the kids, you know how frustrating this can be.

 Advantages of gas stoves

-You also have additional options with gas stoves that aren’t available with electric stoves, such as the ability to char and toast food, like peppers; as well as flambé sauces for a yummy dessert.
+You have additional options with gas stoves that aren’t available with electric stoves, such as the ability to char and toast food, like peppers; as well as flambé sauces for a yummy dessert.
+There’s a reason, after all, that most professional kitchens use gas stoves.

 Gas stoves can offer a lower operating cost, for a number of reasons, especially if you are already paying for natural gas.
 Gas, as noted, typically costs anywhere from 10-30% less than electricity.
-While they might still use some electricity to run things like the clock and the lights, it’s likely negligible, at least in comparison to an electric stove.
-What’s more, since food can cook faster, you’re using the stove less often.
+While these ovens might still use some electricity to run things like the clock, lights, and igniter, it’s likely negligible, at least in comparison to an electric stove.
+What’s more, since food can cook faster, you’re using the stove for less time.
 This can also be handy for homes that don’t have air conditioning, and welcome not having extra heat distributing through the kitchen during the hot summer months.

-Because the flame is visible, you know instantly if you forgot to turn off the stove, which can be a lifesaver for forgetful folks who often can’t remember if they turned off the stove.
+Because the flame is visible, you know instantly if you forgot to turn off the stove, which can be a lifesaver for forgetful folks.
+How many times, after all, have you left the house and questioned whether you left the burner on only to have to drive back to check?
 It’s pretty hard to forget when you can see a large, bright flame burning, after all!

 Disadvantages of gas stoves

-Open flames are great, but do pose concerns, as it can be more dangerous, particularly if you have children or pets in the house.
+Open flames are great, but do pose concerns.
+It can be more dangerous, particularly if you have children or pets in the house.
 You also need to be mindful never to leave any flammable items nearby.
+I can confidently say, however, that I have not had any issues since owning mine.
+My 11-year-old knows not to turn the knobs unless he is being supervised and has permission.
+We are mindful to keep things like paper towels away from the burners and use silicone oven gloves.
+With the right mindset and precautions, you’ll find your worries might be unfounded.

 As noted, set-up is not as simple and quick, and thus can be more expensive when you factor in the cost of the stove itself, as well as what it costs to have someone come run the gas line to it.
 If your set-up uses a propane tank, you will need to buy or rent one.
 And then there are added costs and maintenance requirements related to having it serviced as well as re-fuelled on a regular basis, depending on how much you use it.

-The oven gives off moisture, which creates more of a humid heat, which can cause unwanted crisping and browning of baked items.
-And while they do heat up more quickly, the temperature can also fluctuate more, and create hot spots that can impact your cooking.
+The oven gives off moisture, which creates more of a humid heat.
+This can cause unwanted crisping and browning of baked items.
+And while items do heat up more quickly, the temperature can also fluctuate more and create hot spots that can impact your cooking.

-Finally, some remote areas and some homes might not even have gas lines, which makes gas stoves out of the realm of possibility to begin with.
+More of a requirement than a disadvantage, a gas oven requires a gas line to be set up and ready to use.
+Some remote areas and homes might not even have gas lines, which makes gas stoves out of the realm of possibility to begin with.

 The choice really comes down to preference; you can’t go wrong with either option.